WeblateOrg/weblate/docs/admin/access.rst

 .. note::

-    This feature is unavailable for the projects running Libre plan on Hosted Weblate.
+    This feature is unavailable for projects using the Libre plan on Hosted Weblate.

 Set your projects to `Protected` or `Private`, and manage users per project in the Weblate interface.